intel/libva/README.md

 We would love to help you start contributing!

-The libva development team can be reached via our [mailing list](http://lists.freedesktop.org/mailman/listinfo/libva) and on IRC in channel #intel-media on [Freenode](https://freenode.net/kb/answer/chat).
+The libva-vaapi-media development team can be reached via our [mailing list](https://lists.01.org/mailman/listinfo/intel-vaapi-media) and on IRC in channel ##intel-media on [Freenode](https://freenode.net/kb/answer/chat).